raffaelladevita/clas12-timeline/qa-physics/README.md

 # Procedure for Automatic QA
 * prepare run-group dependent settings in `monitorRead.groovy` (**WARNING: this step will be deprecated soon**)
-  * guess `helFlip`; you can only know if your guess is correct after timelines have been produced
   * obtain the beam energies from the `RCDB`; CAUTION: sometimes the `RCDB` is wrong, and it is good to ask for the correct beam energy from the run group
   * set `FCmode`, to specify how to calculate the FC charge